woltapp/mitmproxy-mock/README.md

   and files with the extension `.json`)
 * `headers` – a dictionary of headers

-If the `response` or `replace` is in itself a string, that string is interpreted as though it were the value of `content` inside a dictionary.
+If the `respond` or `replace` is in itself a string, that string is interpreted as though it were the value of `content` inside a dictionary.

 Examples of request handlers: